flatironinstitute/CryoLike/docs/source/usage/likelihoodComputation.rst

  - The rotation value generating that (best/likeliest) alignment (``optimal_inplane_rotation_SMd``)

-TODO: SAY SOMETHING ABOUT THE FACT WE ONLY USE A SINGLE INDEX FOR DISPLACEMENT.
+**TODO: SAY SOMETHING ABOUT THE FACT WE ONLY USE SINGLE INDEX FOR DISPLACEMENT.**

 .. _complete_disagg: